Golf Tutorials

 • It must be unattached.
 It isn't fixed or growing.
 A stray leaf is a loose impediment, a leaf still on its branch is not.
 A rock sitting on the fairway is a loose impediment, a rock firmly embedded in the ground is not.

 • It can't be adhering to the ball.
-A little bit of mud clinging to your ball, for example, is not a loose impediment and you must play your shot with with it still in tact. (except for on the putting green, where you able able to lift, clean and replace at all time)
+A little bit of mud clinging to your ball, for example, is not a loose impediment, and you must play your shot with it still intact (except on the putting green, where you are able to lift, clean, and replace at all times).

 The rules are designed to allow you to clear away these random, detached bits of nature without penalty, as they aren't considered part of the course's challenge.